Procedures

 resource_id is reserved for the original data resource (i.e., the paper that reports the original collection of the measurement).
 You can credit papers that compiled large datasets from the literature by adding a column named resource_secondary_id. resource_id and resource_secondary_id may be substituted with resource_doi and resource_secondary_doi, respectively (the doi should start with "10.", not "doi:").
 The resource will automatically be added using Crossref if the doi is not already in the database.

-user_id must by your own database user id (i.e., you cannot import data for other people).
+user_id must by your own database user id that the administrator will assign to you (i.e., you cannot import data for other people).
 You can find your user id by clicking on your name in the top right corner and selecting "My Observations".

 Copy and paste the above header into a text file and save as import_trait_author_year.csv, where author and year correspond with the resource (paper).
 Alternatively, download a CSV or Excel template.